nguyenvukhang/kitty2/docs/shell-integration.rst

 This will run ``ls .`` before starting the shell.

-This will even work on remote systems where kitty itself is not installed, provided you use the :doc:`SSH kitten <kittens/ssh>` to connect to the system.
+This will even work on remote systems where alatty itself is not installed, provided you use the :doc:`SSH kitten <kittens/ssh>` to connect to the system.
 Use ``kitten run-shell --help`` to learn more.